 The quality of the breakfast at La Bella Vita is matched by the restaurant’s setting – a warm, richly decorated interior with the option to eat alfresco on the restaurant’s deck, surrounded by picturesque views.
 Diners can choose from the buffet or order off the menu, which includes customer favorites like the breakfast panini, lobster eggs benedict, and the lemon ricotta pancakes.

-Snowshoe or Stroll the Resort’s Nature Trail
+Stroll the Resort’s Nature Trail

-Running along the shoreline of Green Island while popping in and out of the woods and over a scenic bridge, the resort’s winding Nature Trail offers up-close-and-personal views of frozen Lake George in all its glory.
+Running along the shoreline of Green Island while popping in and out of the woods and over a scenic bridge, the resort’s winding Nature Trail offers up-close-and-personal views of Lake George in all its glory.

 Relaxing by the (Indoor) Pool